AskoldMakaruk/nixfiles/README.md

 This repository contains nix config for my system.

 Stated goals are:
 - beautifuly napierdolena systema
 - easy to use work machine all custom perdoling should be justified
 - maximally confined to reasonable default where there is such
+- minimazing specific knowledge I need to remebmer to work

+non-goals:
+- performance optimizations (meh I use KDE not because it is fast but because it is not so slow)
+- saving time (maybe it'll payoff in a longrun)

 Config is split into parts.